patrick-crawford/WEB422-Backup/notes/angular-deployment-intro.md

 * Once this is complete, upload the .htaccess file to your public_html folder

-* Finally, upload the contents of your "dist/my-app" folder (assuming your app is in the folder "my-app" - basically you want to upload the contents of the folder containing index.html
+* Finally, upload the contents of your "dist/my-app" folder (assuming your app is in the folder "my-app"  - basically you want to upload the contents of the folder containing index.html to the public_html folder on Matrix